A politically incorrect memoir

 Reviews, Recommendations and Interviews

-Ying Ma spoke to Reason TV about her book, growing up in post-Mao China, experiencing the exhilaration of China’s economic reforms, and why U.S. policymakers are wrong to fawn all over China’s state-centric approach to economic planning.
+Ying Ma spoke to Reason TV about her book, growing up in post-Mao China, experiencing the exhilaration of China’s economic reforms, and why U.S. policymakers are wrong to fawn all over China’s state-centric approach to economic planning, January 4, 2013.
 (Watch video here.)

 Ying Ma spoke to the Clare Boothe Luce Policy Institute‘s 2012 Western Women’s Summit at the Reagan Ranch Center about China, economic freedom and her book, Chinese Girl in the Ghetto, April 13, 2012.
 (To watch the speech, please click here.)